Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^1_36]: For Kant's implication of inexorability see Friedrich "The Philosophy of Kant" p.
 453 (Eternal Peace).
 [^2_19]: See Friedrich op. cit. p.
 458. (Essay on Eternal Peace).
 For full discussion see post "Kants Philosophy of History".
 [^3_5]: See Bernard - Critique of Judgment p.
 25. See post for full discussion also of psychological difference for proofs of 'impossibility' and 'possibility'.
 [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/48433)
-[^1_37]: Friederich in - Inevitable Peace - p.
+[^1_37]: Friedrich in - Inevitable Peace - p.
 149 et. seq. has characterized Spinoza as the logical philosophy of Calvinism.
 [^2_20]: Spinoza's sole criterion is inward certainty.
 See Essay on Human Understanding.
 [^1_38]: See post The Sense of Responsibility for implication of Spinoza's concept of intellectual love of God which makes this analysis provisional.
 The fact that Spinoza opted for peace and Spengler for strife reveals their personalities but is in no sense a logical necessity of their system.
 See post.
 [^1_39]: See post "Appendix A" The Concepts of Meaning.